octalmage/terra-blocklist/contracts/cw20-blocklist/README.md

 # CW20 Blocklist

 This is a sample contract that extends the cw20-base to add blocklist functionality.

+Note: This implementation does not implement the `MarketingInfo` or `DownloadLogo` queries since these are [not used on Terra](https://lcd.terra.dev/wasm/contracts/terra14z56l0fp2lsf86zy3hty2z47ezkhnthtr9yq76/store?query_msg=%7B%22MarketingInfo%22%3A%20%7B%7D%7D).

 ## Functionality